mtirado1/pantograph/README.md

 ## Examples

-You can see the animations used for the SoME3 entry in `some3/`.
+You can see the animations used for the SoME3 entry in the [some3 branch](tree/some3).
 Note that they make heavy use of `mechanics.lua`.

 ## Documentation